Dark Days for Germany

 Let’s do something to prevent this and other horror scenarios.

-My involvement in a few projects doesn’t permit a high post frequency right now but I’ll continue to write regularly, maybe on a bi-weekly to monthly basis.
+My involvement in a few projects doesn’t permit a high post-frequency right now, but I’ll continue to write regularly, maybe on a bi-weekly to monthly basis.
 The current political development is more important than any problem we face in professional web design though.
 We need to take action.

 About Me

-I’m Jens (long: Jens Oliver Meiert), and I’m a web developer, manager, and author.
-I’ve worked as a technical lead and engineering manager for small and large enterprises, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.
+I’m Jens (long: Jens Oliver Meiert), and I’m an engineering lead, guerrilla philosopher, and indie publisher.
+I’ve worked as a technical lead and engineering manager for companies you use every day (like Google) and companies you’ve never heard of, I’m an occasional contributor to web standards (like HTML, CSS, WCAG), and I write and review books for O’Reilly and Frontend Dogma.

-I love trying things, not only in web development and engineering management, but also in other areas like philosophy.
-Here on meiert.com I share some of my experiences and views.
-(I value you being critical, interpreting charitably, and giving feedback.)
+I love trying things, not only in web development and engineering management, but also with respect to politics and philosophy.
+Here on meiert.com I talk about some of my experiences and perspectives.
+(Please share feedback: Interpret charitably, but do be critical.)